You could spend 8 weeks on one of our placements, and work on projects for the UK’s largest publisher.

-Whether you’re interested in Editorial, Marketing, Sales or Design, you’ll gain skills and knowledge that will equip you for wherever you go next.
+Whether you’re interested in learning about Editorial, Marketing, Sales or Design or many of our other teams, in any of our 9 placements, you’ll gain skills and knowledge that will equip you for wherever you go next.

-This year, you’ll apply to one internship application and if successful you’ll advance to a Learning and Selection Day where we’ll talk about what a career in publishing entails and find the best intern for each project, based on your skills and interests.
+Step two: If you’re successful, you’ll be invited to our Learning and Selection Day where we’ll talk about what a career in publishing is like, and find the best intern for each project, based on your skills and interests.

 If you can grow and adapt in new situations, that’s what matters to us.
 You don’t need a degree or knowledge of publishing to apply and succeed.

 The key things we’ll be looking for throughout your application will be:

 You’ll have a forensic eye for detail, working with care and being able to spot and fix any errors you come across.

 This involves everything from being able to write clear and engaging emails and reports to being comfortable talking to a range of people, whether that’s senior team members, industry contacts or members of the public.